12 Best Shoulder Workouts To Build Strong, Sculpted Delts

 • Avoid lifting your arms above shoulder height to prevent overstraining your muscles.

 This exercise gained popularity from iconic bodybuilder Arnold Schwarzenegger.
-To make this power move, follow these simple steps below.
+To properly do the dumbbell Arnold press, follow these simple steps below.

 Bench Dumbbell Arnold Press Guide.
-Photo: Aliaksandr Makatserchyk
+Video: Aliaksandr Makatserchyk

 1. Sit on a bench and keep your feet shoulder-width apart.
 Begin with your palms facing your shoulders.
 Keep your elbows bent, creating a 90-degree angle.